 Kalanchoe plants are popular succulents known for their long-lasting bloom from winter to spring.
 These are fairly low-maintenance plants that can be grown both indoor and outdoor with minimum care.

-List of Kalanchoe Varieties
+List of Kalanchoe Types and Varieties

 |Kalanchoe Blossfeldiana ‘Lanin’– Dark green leaves with clusters of bright orange flowers|